usethesource/rascal/src/org/rascalmpl/courses/Developers/TutorCompiler/TutorCompiler.md

    4. use `java -jar target/rascal-<version>-SNAPSHOT.jar`

-## Taking the doc compiler for a spin

 Note that it's indeed best to run the rascal REPL as described above, otherwise you might miss fixes in the Java-implemented part of the tutor, or other related changes in the interpreter that needed fixing to build the tutor.

 So start a Rascal REPL first.
 At least you need these three modules loaded: